polterguy/polterguy.github.io/documentation/magic.deploy/index.md

 * __api.yourdomain.com__ - The Magic backend
 * __magic.yourdomain.com__ - The Magic frontend/dashboard

-Only after you have created two DNS A records using your domain provider continue with this guide.
+Only _after_ you have created two DNS A records using your domain provider continue with this guide.

 ## Start

-First use SSH to login to your VPS server.
+First use SSH to login to your VPS instance.
 This is typically achieved using something such as the following on *Nix based systems.

 ```